ktraw2/upsilon-custom/README.md

 Upsilon is Rewind's flagship pack (and first pack), built for Minecraft 1.4.7.
 It is also the first ever modpack to use [NilLoader](https://git.sleeping.town/unascribed/NilLoader).

+Rewind Upsilon will be released on Modrinth once some redistribution issues are sorted out.
+You can try the beta right now in Prism Launcher by [importing this instance zip](https://rewindmc.com/dl/upsilon.zip)
+— that version uses unsup to download mods from their original sources.

 ## Differences from FTB Ultimate
 - Updated BuildCraft to 3.4.5
   - The Builder is disabled by default, as in 3.4.3 and 3.4.4, but can be enabled in the BuildCraft config (use caution)